looker-open-source/actions/docs/action_api.md

 ## Authentication

-When the user inputs the Action Hub URL into Looker, they can also optionally provide an authentication token.
-When Looker sends a request to any of the endpoints, it will pass the authentication token back to your server.
-You can use this to refuse access to unauthorized users, or provide different behavior to different tokens.
+When the user enters the Action Hub URL into Looker, they can also optionally provide an authentication token.
+When Looker sends a request to any of the endpoints it will pass the authentication token back to your server.
+You can use this to refuse access to unauthorized requests, or provide different behavior to different tokens.

-The token is provided as a standard HTTP `Authorization` header with a `token` like this:
+The token is provided as a standard HTTP `Authorization` header with a `token` like so:

 ```
 Authorization: Token token="abcdefg123456789"